 - Automation: Automation is another tech area that is expected to grow.
 If a task is repetitive, it can be automated, and organizations will look to leverage that where possible.
 Stanger encouraged IT pros to “gain a good understanding of automation and where you sit in that.”
 Develop skills that supplement those redundant tasks, including an understanding of container applications such as Docker and orchestration services such as Kubernetes.

-- Cloud Computing: It’s become apparent that cloud technologies have helped businesses be more flexible.
+- Cloud Computing: It’s become apparent that cloud technologies have helped organizations be more flexible.
 But we’re now in a hybrid world.

 “You’re going to have to be able to support data going in and out of the cloud,” Stanger said.
 “Cloud services will allow organizations to be more nimble and address future needs.
 And, we’ll need to support traditional and newer technology stacks.”